tombertrand/nanobrowserquest/server/js/README.md

 formulas.js
 formulas for weapon damage and defense damage

-guild.js
-Functions how the guild works - guild invite, how many members are online etc

 item.js
 Handles how items on the ground starts blinking and then despawns if left untouched